Public Ledger (Philadelphia): 19th century

-The Childs era

-Upon buying the paper, Childs completely changed its policy and methods.
-He changed the editorial policy to the Loyalist (Union) line, raised advertising rates, and doubled the cover price to two cents.
+After acquiring the Public Ledger, Childs changed the newspaper's policies and operations.
+He changed the editorial policy to support the Union, raised advertising rates, and doubled the cover price to two cents.
 After an initial drop, circulation rebounded and the paper resumed profitability.
 Childs was closely involved in all operations of the paper, from the press room to the composing room.
 He intentionally upgraded the quality of advertisements appearing in the publication to suit a higher-end readership.

-Childs's efforts bore fruit and the Ledger became one of the most influential journals in the country.
+Childs's efforts bore fruit and the Public Ledger became one of the most influential journals in the country.
 Circulation growth led the firm to outgrow its facilities; in 1866 Childs bought property at Sixth and Chestnut Streets in Philadelphia, where the Public Ledger Building was constructed.
-Designed by architect John McArthur, Jr., the building had at its corner a larger-than-life-sized statue of Benjamin Franklin by Joseph A. Bailly (1825–1883), which Childs had commissioned.
+Designed by John McArthur Jr., the building had at its corner a larger-than-life-sized statue of Benjamin Franklin by Joseph A. Bailly (1825–1883), which Childs had commissioned.

 The quality and profitability of the Ledger improved dramatically.
 By 1894, The New York Times described it as "...the finest newspaper office in the country."
 Toward the end of Child's leadership, the Ledger was estimated to generate profits of approximately $500,000 per year.

 In 1870, Mark Twain mocked the Ledger for its rhyming obituaries, in a piece entitled "Post-Mortem Poetry", in his column for The Galaxy:

-The Ochs era
+20th century

-In 1902, Adolph Ochs, owner of The New York Times, bought the paper from Drexel's estate for a reported $2.25 million.
+In 1902, Adolph Ochs, owner of The New York Times, bought the paper from George W. Childs Drexel for a reported $2.25 million.
 He merged it with the Philadelphia Times (which he had bought the previous year), and installed his brother George Oakes as editor.
 Oakes served as editor until 1914, two years after Curtis bought the publication.

-The Curtis era

 In 1913, Cyrus H. K. Curtis purchased the paper from Ochs for $2 million and hired his step son-in-law John Charles Martin as editor.

-Curtis was owner of the magazines, Ladies' Home Journal and The Saturday Evening Post.
-His intention was to establish the Ledger as Philadelphia's premier newspaper, which he achieved by buying and closing several competing papers: the Philadelphia Evening Telegraph, the Philadelphia North American, and The Philadelphia Press among them.
-Philadelphia went from a peak of 13 papers in 1900 to seven in 1920, a time when the newspaper industry in the United States was consolidating in general.
+Curtis also owned Ladies' Home Journal and The Saturday Evening Post.
+His intention was to establish the Public Ledger as Philadelphia's premier newspaper, which he achieved by buying and closing competing newspapers in the city at the time, including the Philadelphia Evening Telegraph, the Philadelphia North American, and The Philadelphia Press.

+In 1900, Philadelphia had 13 newspapers.